"Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding." William Paul Thurston

 At the end of year 13 there are three 90-minute exams, one for each module studied.

-If you are applying to study a degree in a STEM subject, you should consider taking further mathematics to at least AS-level, as the additional content helps ensure a successful progression to university.
-AS further mathematics is accessible to most A-level mathematics students.
-Having A-level further mathematics on your university application is a way to make it stand out.
+If you are applying to study a degree in a STEM subject, you should consider taking further mathematics, as the additional content helps ensure a successful progression to university.
+The challenge of studying a fourth A level has to be carefully weighed against the benefit of achieving a broader knowledge of understanding of Mathematical concepts but nevertheless it is to be recommended.
+We would strongly advise you to consider what you might be applying for after the sixth form as some universities may have further maths as a preference or requirement for STEM courses.
+Having A-level further mathematics on your university application is also a way to make it stand out.